 - Novel nucleotide-based approaches for the treatment of lymphoma: Elizabeth Budde, M.D., Ph.D., working together with Marcin Kortylewski, Ph.D., and Hua Yu, Ph.D., from Beckman Research Institute of City of Hope, is developing first-in-human immune-based therapies targeting both lymphoma cells and the suppressive tumor immune microenvironment.
 This project uses two alternative oligonucleotide-based approaches, CpG-STAT3 siRNA and CpG-STAT3 decoy oligonucleotide, to simultaneously target the cell surface TLR9 receptor and the critical transcription factor STAT3, in both lymphoma cells and in immunosuppressive myeloid cells.
 This project is funded by the Lymphoma SPORE.

-- Searching for effective treatments for cutaneous lymphoma: Christiane Querfeld, M.D., Ph.D., director of the Cutaneous Lymphoma Program, seeks better treatment options for cutaneous T cell lymphoma (CTCL), a rare form of lymphoma that first appears on the skin but can also spread to lymph nodes and internal organs.
-City of Hope is one of the few institutions in the country that offers clinical trials to treat cutaneous lymphomas.
-Dr. Querfeld’s laboratory investigations are focused on the microenvironment associated with CTCL.
-She has demonstrated that cancer growth is fostered by the surrounding nonmalignant cells.
-These observations have led to the initiation of several studies incorporating immunotherapies, microRNA inhibitors and antibody therapies to restore the immune system.
+- Restoring the Immune System to Conquer Cutaneous Lymphoma: As director of the Cutaneous Lymphoma Program, Christiane Querfeld, M.D., Ph.D., seeks better treatment options for cutaneous T cell lymphoma (CTCL), a rare form of lymphoma that appears on the skin, but can also spread to the lymph nodes and internal organs.
+Through her investigations, Querfeld has demonstrated that CTCL growth is fostered by the surrounding nonmalignant cells.
+These observations have led to the initiation of several targeted and immunologic therapies to restore the immune system thereby killing the cancerous cells.

 - Identifying biomarkers for response to treatment to brentuximab vedotin: Joo Song, M.D., Robert Chen, M.D. and Alex Herrera, M.D., are mapping the biomarkers affected by brentuximab vedotin — a drug used to treat relapsed Hodgkin lymphoma — and other cancer inhibitors.
 Identifying which biomarkers are associated with response or resistance to brentuximab vedotin will enable physicians to prescribe this therapy to patients most likely to benefit from this treatment.